-Your initial maintenance plan should be determined by water absorption and loss, mildew growth and UV discoloration.

-- First-year maintenance: Reapply cleaner/brightener as described in initial maintenance, and as called for by the finish of your choice (paint, stain or waterproofing sealer). - Future periodic preventative maintenance: Depending on the location of your fence with regard to direct sun exposure, foliage, coverage, etc., it may be sufficient to clean/brighten and recoat every two years.
+- The continuous changes in weather conditions are hard on your fence.
+Your maintenance plan must be geared to combating the problems caused by water absorption and loss, mildewgrowth, and UV discoloration. - First-year maintenance Reapply cleaner/brightener as described in initial maintenance, as well as your method of finish (paint, stain or water sealer).
+This should be completed after 12 months. - Future periodic preventative maintenance Depending on the location of your fence with regard to direct sun exposure, foliage coverage, etc., it may be sufficient to clean/ brighten and recoat every two years.
 A power washer may be necessary to properly clean your fence.